Choir of Chichester Cathedral

-During school term, the cathedral has eight sung services a week.
 As well as singing, choristers learn the piano and an orchestral instrument, spending at least eighteen hours a week on musical performance.

 Appearances

+During school term, the cathedral has eight sung services a week.

 Evensong is sung by the choir every day, with the exception of Wednesday.
 Additionally, on Sunday, Mattins and Eucharist are sung in the morning.

 Each year, the choir appears at the Chichester Festival Theatre at Christmas where they sing Christmas concerts alongside local school choirs, including the Bishop Luffa School Choir, and are accompanied by the Band of HM Royal Marines, Portsmouth.
 They sing a variety of carols and are directed by the organist and master of the choristers.
 The choristers return to the Prebendal School in the interval and Close Company perform.

 The choir sing at the Chichester Festivities each year in a concert called "Chichester Cathedral Choir By Candelight".
 The programme normally consists of music by composers who are being commemorated that year.
 As tradition follows, the choir leave the stage and exit the cathedral, carrying candles and singing a hymn, "The Day thou Gavest Lord is Ended".
 It is one of the festival's perennial favourites.
 In the concert, there are also solo items played by the assistant organist and organ scholar.
 The ensemble accompanying the choir also performs its own piece.

 They also participate in the Southern Cathedrals Festival with the cathedral choirs of Winchester and Salisbury.
 They have taken part in this annual festival since it was first established in 1904.
 The choir stays at the hosting cathedral's choir school.
 The choir perform concerts, sing Evensong and participate in masterclasses.

 The choir has appeared with many different artists including Petula Clark, Richard Stilgoe, the King's Singers, the Cambridge Buskers, the Philip Jones Brass Ensemble and Cantabile.
-Television appearances have included Placido' Domingo's Christmas programme and Rumpole of the Bailey.
+Television appearances have included Plácido Domingo's Christmas programme and Rumpole of the Bailey.

 In 2009 their recording of Christmas music won the Critics Christmas Choice of the Year award in both Gramophone Magazine and BBC Music Magazine.

+In 2024 the Cathedral choir recorded 15 minutes of music to be used in Chichester Festival Theatre's summer production of the Coram Boy (play).